passcod/catflap/README.md

 ```

 You can use `su` to drop privileges for your command while running catflap as
 root or with elevated capabilities.
-This allows for example to [operate on raw
+This allows for example to listen on [low
-sockets](./integrations/raw) or [low ports](./integrations/low-ports) without
-running your program itself as root.
+ports](./integrations/low-ports) without running your program itself as root.

 ### Port zero